openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``url_name``
      - string
-     - The unique location identifier for the poll Xblock.
+     - The unique location identifier for the poll XBlock.
    * - ``choice``
      - string
      - The unique internal identifier for the response that the user submitted.